2017-fall-arch1/2017-fall-arch1-project-1-cs1171/README.md

 will list options: 1. to add an employee, 2. to delete an employee, 3. to print tree, 4. to load names from file,
 5. to write names to file, 6. to exit program.

+'make clean' will delete everything created by 'make' (.o files and bTree).